MS Access Articles

 Names should be concise but meaningful.
 Whenever practical avoid abbreviations.
 Isn't LastName better than lName or maybe sName(surname)?
 Believe me this can be very helpful.
 You won't have to remember later just what arcane abbreviation you chose.
 On the other hand don't get ridiculous.
 EmployeeID or EmployeeNo will do just fine.
 You don't need to write out EmployeeIdentificationNumber.

-Do not include any spaces in the your names.
+Do not include any spaces in your names.
 Use a convention which capitalizes the separate words or separate them by an underscore.
 Like so:

 last_name